 Secretary Hammond completed special basic training at the South Carolina Criminal Justice Academy in 1991 and worked as a Criminal Investigator, aiding prosecutors for the 7th Circuit Solicitor’s Office, until 1996.
-Prior to his service as an investigator, he served as a Juvenile Probation Officer for the South Carolina Department of Youth Services.

-Secretary Hammond is dedicated to efficiency, accountability, and customer service.
+Secretary Hammond is dedicated to efficiency, accountability, transparency and customer service.
 Some of his more notable successes as Secretary of State include: